 Brushing regularly is essential to dental health.
-But over-brushing, particularly with a hard toothbrush, can lead to toothbrush abrasion, which can damage teeth and gum tissue.
+But over-brushing, particularly with a hard toothbrush, can lead to toothbrush abrasion.
+Brushing too hard can damage teeth and gum tissue.
 It is estimated that 10-20% of the population have damaged their teeth or gums due to consistent vigorous brushing.

 Brushing too hard and too often can damage gums and cause them to recede while also wearing down tooth enamel.
-Receding gums can expose sensitive roots, while removing enamel removes the tooth’s natural protection from wear.
+Receding gums can expose sensitive roots while enamel erosion removes the tooth’s natural protection.
 This can cause significant problems later on like periodontal disease and cavities that could require root canals, fillings, and even tooth extraction.

 One of the signs of toothbrush abrasion is a small divot in the tooth just at the gumline.
 That divot can be sensitive, sometimes creating a shock sensation when exposed to cold or touched with the finger or toothbrush bristle.

 Stopping toothbrush abrasion mostly involves a change in mindset about home dental care.
 You should approach brushing with the mindset that:

 - You need to be thorough and gentle.
 Only use a soft-bristled toothbrush.
 The type of toothbrush is often indicated on the top of the packaging the toothbrush comes in.

 - Brush your teeth in a soft circular motion as opposed to a back and forth ‘sawing’ motion across the teeth.